 What is MQTT and Why You Need It in Your IoT Architecture

-If you play in the IoT or Industrial IoT (IIoT) space, you may have heard of the MQ Telemetry Transport (MQTT) protocol.
-In addition to being used as an underlying communications protocol for IIoT, MQTT is used in smart home automation systems alongside cloud platforms such as Microsoft Azure, AWS and IBM Watson.
+If you play in the IoT space, you may have heard of the MQ Telemetry Transport (MQTT) protocol.
+In addition to being used as an underlying communications protocol for IoT and Industrial IoT architectures, MQTT is used in smart home automation systems alongside cloud platforms such as Microsoft Azure, AWS and IBM Watson.
 Facebook also uses MQTT as a communication protocol for its Messenger and Instagram platforms.

 The Industrial Internet of Things (IIoT) can be loosely defined as a system of sensors and other devices interacting with industrial and manufacturing systems all in an effort to enhance business operations.
 Industries like manufacturing, mining, oil & gas and agribusiness, to name just a few, deploy massive numbers of sensors.
 These sensors in turn send critical telemetry data to analytics engines, where the data is analyzed for trends and/or anomalies, enabling organizations to better understand and improve their operations.